Limit of Visits to Machu Picchu: Hours, Shifts, and More

 Circuit 1: Panoramic Route

-This circuit allows visitors to explore the upper terraces of Machu Picchu, providing ideal panoramic views for the classic postcard photo.
-It includes four routes:
+The panoramic circuit allows you to explore the upper platforms of Machu Picchu, offering the best panoramic views, perfect for taking the classic postcard photo of the Inca citadel.
+It offers four tickets:

-- Machu Picchu + Mountain Ticket (Route 1A): Includes the hike to Machu Picchu Mountain.
+- Route Machu Picchu Mountain (1A): Includes the panoramic circuit and the hiking route to Machu Picchu Mountain.

 Circuit 2: Classic Route

-This circuit covers the central part of the citadel, including iconic structures such as the Temple of the Sun and the Temple Plaza.
-It offers two routes:
+The classic circuit covers the central part of the citadel, including visits to the most iconic temples and structures of Machu Picchu.
+It offers two tickets:

-- Machu Picchu + Temple of the Moon or Great Cave Ticket (Route 3C): Includes the hike to the Temple of the Moon.
+- Route Temple of the Moon or Great Cave (3C): Includes the royalty circuit and the hiking route to the Temple of the Moon.

-Climate: This period corresponds to the dry season in the Andes, with clear skies and sunny days.
-It is ideal for enjoying panoramic views and taking photos.
+Climate: This period corresponds to the dry season in the Andean region, where the weather features clear skies and sunny days.
+It is ideal for hiking and fully enjoying the scenic views.

-Tourist Influx: This is the busiest time, especially in June, July, and August due to international vacations.
+Tourist influx: This is the busiest time, especially in June, July, and August, due to regular vacations and favorable weather.

 Advantages: